badasswp/ai-plus-block-editor/readme.txt

 == Installation ==

-1. Go to 'Plugins > Add New' on your WordPress admin dashboard.
+1. Go to <strong>Plugins > Add New</strong> on your WordPress admin dashboard.
-2. Search for 'AI + Block Editor' plugin from the official WordPress plugin repository.
+2. Search for <strong>AI + Block Editor</strong> plugin from the official WordPress plugin repository.
 3. Click 'Install Now' and then 'Activate'.
-4. To get started, you would need to have an API key from your API Provider (for e.g. Open AI).
-Visit any of the AI provider sites to get one.
+4. To get started, you would need to have an API key from your API Provider.
+For e.g. Open AI is <a href="https://platform.openai.com/api-keys">https://platform.openai.com/api-keys</a>.
 5. If you have gotten your API key, you should save it into your plugin options page.
-6. Make sure to enable the checkbox for your API Provider for e.g. <strong>Enable Open AI</strong or any other as applicable to you.
+6. Make sure to enable the checkbox for your API Provider for e.g. <strong>Enable Open AI</strong> or any other as applicable to you.
+7. That's it!
+You're all set to start using AI.

 == Description ==